jsBoot/gulp-yuidoc/README.md

 array which tells YUIDoc to ignore certain @ tags.
 Also requires forked version of YUIDoc available at https://github.com/Netflix-Skunkworks/yuidoc.

+This version also adds a yuidoc.success flag onto the stream for use in error reporting.
+This can be consumed by error reports later in the stream, e.g., commit hook.

 # gulp-yuidoc
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]  [![Coverage Status][coveralls-image]][coveralls-url] [![Dependency Status][depstat-image]][depstat-url]